Cost of Attendance

 Student Loans

-Eligible students may borrow up to a total of $20,500 per year from the federal government in Direct Loans, also known as Stafford Loans.
-You may be familiar with Direct Loans from your time as an undergraduate student, but be aware that for graduate students, all Direct Loans are unsubsidized.
-While a student does not have to demonstrate need to qualify for a Direct Unsubsidized Loan, all interest is paid by the student, as opposed to being paid by the government while the student is in school or the loans are in deferment.
+Eligible students may borrow up to a total of $20,500 per year from the federal government in Direct Unsubsidized Loans, previously known as Stafford Loans.
+You may be familiar with Direct Subsidized Loans from your time as an undergraduate student, but for graduate students the loans are unsubsidized, meaning that the interest that accrues while the borrower is in school and while the loans are in deferment is the responsibility of the borrower, not of the government.
+You do not have to demonstrate financial need to qualify for a Direct Unsubsidized Loan.

 Students may also be eligible to borrow up to the cost of attendance (less any other financial assistance, including Direct Loans) in Direct PLUS Loans, also known as Grad PLUS Loans.
 A credit check is required, and loans may not be available to students with adverse credit histories.
 Direct PLUS Loans are automatically awarded to law students who pass the credit check.
-Because of the comparatively favorable interest rates and terms, many students who have good credit opt for Direct PLUS Loans over private loans.
+Because of the historically favorable interest rates and terms, many students who have good credit opt for Direct PLUS Loans over private loans, but you should do your due diligence in determining a lending plan that is right for you.

 Financial Aid Disbursement